 The character is obligated to fill out only a Trouble for Disadvantages.
-No further Disadvantages, Significant, Minor or otherwise, should be sent for approval.
+No further Disadvantages, Significant, Fluff (Minor) or otherwise, should be sent for approval.

 Submitted Quick Character Applications are something staff places slightly higher priority on processing, and due to being smaller and simpler in scope, are generally processed and approved more quickly, which makes it the preferred format for characters who just don’t need the full sprawl of Advantage space.